explosion/sense2vec/README.md

 The training process is split up into several steps to allow you to resume at any given point.
-Processing scripts are designed to operate on single files, making it easy to paralellize the work.
+Processing scripts are designed to operate on single files, making it easy to parallellize the work.
 The scripts in this repo require either [Glove](https://github.com/stanfordnlp/GloVe) or [fastText](https://github.com/facebookresearch/fastText), which you need to clone and `make`.